open-voice-interoperability/docs/specifications/AssistantManifest/0.9.2/AssistantManifestSpec.md

 #### 1.2 Protocol

-JSON was chosen for the OVON conversation envelope as it is an Open and Human Readable Standard format for Data Exchange that is independent of any particular protocol.
+JSON was chosen for the Open-Floor conversation envelope as it is an Open and Human Readable Standard format for Data Exchange that is independent of any particular protocol.

 #### 1.3 AAA & Security